 If you have any of the above warning signs, do not wait for the free screenings.
 Seek medical attention immediately.

 How can I get screened locally?

-By simply calling Dunes Dental Services at 843-215-2140 or stopping by the office.
-The screening is painless and only takes about 10 minutes.
+We offer free screenings here at Dunes Dental Services.
+The screening is painless and only takes about ten minutes.